wk1984/warming-or-cooling/README.md

 ## We revised the codes to make them working well.

+1. to use ATS in docker,  may only for debug ... because it is really slow when writing files to local ...

+		docker run -it --name WoC --volume=$PWD:/home:delegated --workdir=/home -p 3212:8888 --restart=no --runtime=runc -t -d wk1984/ats120_2023

 ## Original notes ...

 Warming or cooling?
 The impact of heavy summer rainfall on permafrost environments